 The Library’s extensive World War I collection is a great resource for historians, students, genealogists, returned soldiers and academics.

-We have regimental histories, books on weapons and tactics and examinations of the campaigns in Gallipoli, France, Egypt, East Africa, Russia, Serbia and Italy.
-We also hold books about the battles of the Somme, Cambrai, Ypres and Fromelles, and have resources on lesser-known campaigns such as Osonzo and the Eastern Front.
+We have regimental histories, books on weapons and tactics, and examinations of the campaigns in Gallipoli, France, Egypt, East Africa, Russia, Serbia and Italy.
+We hold books about the battles of the Somme, Cambrai, Ypres, Fromelles, Amiens, Pozières and lesser-known campaigns such as Isonzo and the Eastern Front.
 Our map collection contains a number of war atlases and includes trench maps.

 We also have rare Australian and overseas war magazines that are full of interesting photographs, military and weapon reports, dispatches, cartoons, letters and poetry.
 Our unique collection of European war pamphlets is worth checking too.